adrianderstroff/anki-chinese-template/README.md

 Note that the three dots in the hanzi are not separated by whitespace while the three dots in the pinyin have to be separated by a whitespace.

-For the translation, to have multiple translations in different lines, just separate them with a semicolon.
+For the translation and hint, to have multiple translations or hints in different lines, just separate them with a semicolon ";".

 #### Example
 ```